RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 It’s always best to check with the employer what their entry requirements are, you can view it on the job description.
 Or, you can reach out to their hiring manager.

-Having an internship, placement year, or other professional work experience will also help you stand out, especially if you have done one in business.
+Having an internship, placement year, or other professional work experience will also help you to stand out, especially if you have done one in business.
+It's imperative these days to have some form of work experience on your CV if you want to have a chance at securing a graduate role.

-When should I apply for a graduate job?
+When should I apply for a graduate job or scheme?

-The best time to apply for a grad job is a year before you start, so ideally, you want to start looking at around September/October time.
+The best time to apply for a graduate role is a year before you start, so ideally, you want to start looking in September/October time.

 It’s important to note that you can apply for grad schemes up to two years after you graduate, so there is no rush if you want to go travelling after you finish university or need more time to focus on your final year.